 Now think about the words that come to mind when you think about your child and school.
 Again, you can select from the list above or use your own words.

-friendships enjoyment fear bullying embarrassment boredom humiliation excitement safetv anxiety taking risks competition learning shame escape value of education avoidance fun work acceptance teacher
+friendships enjoyment fear embarrassme ent bullying safety bor edom excitemer nt hun niliation a nxiety taking risks competition learning shame escape fun value of e ducation wor rk avo idance acceptance teacher

 My child & school